Outline

 It’s also worth looking at pop-ups, tooltips, product tours, and even gifs to help users learn as they do.
 This is often the most effective way to teach your users about new features or hard-to-master features.

-Early intervention can go a long way here.
-Set up a journey that is triggered when engagement first starts to drop off, sending emails, SMS, or in-app messages that educate these customers on new or lesser-known features to ensure they’re seeing the full value of the product.
-It’s also a great idea to share some customer stories and specific use cases that may inspire them to reengage with your product.
+Simply set up a journey that is triggered when engagement starts to drop off, sending surveys, emails, SMS, or in-app messages that generate feedback and educate customers to help them see the full value of the product.
+It’s also a great idea to share some customer stories and specific use cases that may inspire them to reengage.

 Spotify’s Wrapped is known for being one of the more viral content efforts of the calendar year.
 Social shares aside, it also happens to be a great reminder of the role Spotify plays in our life.
 We listened to that much music?!
 Learned from that many podcasts?!
 It's a feel-good moment that has been replicated in the value realization emails from many popular products.